 - Poor performance at work.
 A lack of focus and low energy lead to poor performances at work.
 This can increase acute stress and eventually facilitate chronic stress.

 - Development of mood disorders.
 While acute anxiety or depression may be caused by acute stress, these mood disorders may become lasting when an individual experiences chronic stressors frequently.

 - Decreased libido.
-A lower sex drive is a common occurence of both acute and chronic stress.
+A lower sex drive is a common occurrence of both acute and chronic stress.
 This can cause strain on romantic relationships and diminish one’s overall wellbeing.

 What are treatments for acute stress?

 Treating acute stress involves lifestyle changes and stress management practices rather than medication or intensive therapeutic treatment.
 Some treatments for acute stress include:

 - Exercise.
 For many Americans, life is sedentary meaning we need to prioritize exercise.
 30 minutes a day can boost the heart rate, release endorphins and increase serotonin.
 Additionally, leading an active lifestyle can greatly reduce overall stress and help one be better equipped to mitigate stress’s symptoms when they do arise.

 - Mindfulness practices.
 Meditation, yoga and breathwork help one remain in the present and not dwell on stressful situations down the line.

 - Relaxation techniques.
 Taking a warm shower, calling a friend, going for a walk or drinking a cup of tea can help minimize acute stressors.